feffermanlab/JSM_2024_StructuredCoordination/README.md

 # HomophilyGTDS
-A collection of tools for the analysis of the homophily game posed as a Graph Theoretical Dynamical System (GTDS)
+A collection of tools for the anaysis of an n-player, n-strategy coordination game on a network.
+Considering the game as a dynamical system we describe orbits, equilibria, and stability.